National projects

 Project leader: Ing. Šoltésová Prnová Marta, PhD.

 SAS cosolvers: Mgr.
-Boďo Pavol, RNDr.
+Boďo Pavol, PhD., RNDr.
 Kováčiková Lucia, PhD., Ing.
 Lepáček Marek, Ing. Štefek Milan, CSc.

 Annotation: Increased expression of aldo-keto reductases (AKRs) in tumors of lung, breast, prostate, cervix, testes and colon were reported, and the role of AKRs in the etiology of colorectal carcinoma has been confirmed.
 Although the AKRs have been studied extensively in the context of diabetic complications, studies in the last decade reveal the role of AKRs in the chemoresistance.
 The project will focus on the exploration of novel specific targets of chemoresistance represented by the AKRs and will comprise a multidisciplinary approach based on recognition of relevant genetic factors, namely specific mutations that cause chemoresistance, and their relationships to the molecular pathways mediated by AKRs.
 Moreover combination of QSAR and medicinal chemistry approaches will be used to explore the chemical space of AKR inhibitors with the aim to find the chemical entities of the highest efficacy and selectivity.
 The project is expected to contribute to establishing personalized therapy of cancer.